Binary Calculator / Converter

 Decimal to binary

 This process is a bit more complex as we are going from a higher base to a lower base.
+This is where you'd really appreciate having a tool like our binary converter handy.
 Let us say the number we want to convert from decimal to binary is X. Begin by finding the largest power of 2 ≤ X and denote it by E. Then determine how many times the power of 16 found above goes into X and make not of that.
 Denote the remainder by Y1.

 Repeat the above steps using Yn as a starting value until 2 is larger than the remaining value and assing the remainder to the 20 position, then assign each of the values Y1...n to its respective position and you will have your hex value.

 Example decimal to binary conversion: Convert 100 in decimal to hex.

 1.)
 Largest power E = 6 (26 = 64 ≤ 100, 27 = 128 ≥ 100)